scheffler/cfhome-nav/README.md

 Selectable animated nav controls to describing learning paths/choices.
 Based on approach from https://saddleback.com/learn

+## Punch list

+* Keep track of choice selection in state
+* Use separate transition to control the show/hide of the link panel
+* Update path for controlling navData.js via a JSON file
+* Mobile layout?
+  * how does saddleback present this?

 ## Repo / publish

 https://github.com/scheffler/cfhome-nav

 Published out to netlify - https://cfhome-nav-sample.netlify.app/

+## Notes

+* Nav options are controlled by `src\navData.js`

 ### Dev setup